 Health Resources & Services Administration (HRSA)

-FIU-BHWET focuses on three FIU masters programs across two colleges: Master of Social Work, Professional Counseling, and Clinical Mental Health Counseling.
-The grant’s goal is to train clinicians competent to provide behavioral health services the underserved, the uninsured, the economically disadvantaged, and those with chronic health conditions.
+FIU-BHWET focused on three FIU masters programs across two colleges: Master of Social Work, Professional Counseling, and Clinical Mental Health Counseling.
+The grant’s goal was to train clinicians competent to provide behavioral health services the underserved, the uninsured, the economically disadvantaged, and those with chronic health conditions.
 Training emphasizes: